danielaptoussaint-blip/Test/docs/INTAKE.md

 ## A. Capacity and shape of the week

 1. Realistic hours per week for the real estate company?
-For the accounting firm?
+For the accounting firm? **realistic hours per week for the real estate company is 2-5 hours a week and 5 hours a week for my accounting business that you will help me launch. **
-2. When do you actually work them — early mornings, evenings, weekends, lunch?
+3. When do you actually work them — early mornings, evenings, weekends, lunch? **  Evenings and weekends**
-3. What is the day job's real load right now — 40, 55, 65 hours?
+4. What is the day job's real load right now — 40, 55, 65 hours?  **40 hours for the day job**
-4. What's the one thing that, if the agents took it off your plate, buys back the most time?
+5. What's the one thing that, if the agents took it off your plate, buys back the most time? **helping me review financials and ensure they are carried at the appropriate basis, our Financials are tax basis, helping me maintain my inbox clean and reconcile bank accounts**
-5. What do you want to still do yourself because you enjoy it or it's your edge?
+6. What do you want to still do yourself because you enjoy it or it's your edge?  **I enjoy understanding more about the entities structures and building things from scratch, I don't really like the maintenance of spreadhsheet**

 ## B. Boundaries between the three businesses

 6. Does Decker have a moonlighting, outside-business, or conflict-of-interest policy?
-Has anything been disclosed or approved?
+Has anything been disclosed or approved?  **nothing of that with decker, they command my full-time attention but no no-compete on the side **
-7. Does Decker know about the real estate company and the accounting firm?
+7. Does Decker know about the real estate company and the accounting firm? they do not.
 8. Do you invest in, transact with, or serve any party connected to Decker?
-(Any overlap between your own deals and Decker's markets, sponsors, lenders, or brokers?)
+(Any overlap between your own deals and Decker's markets, sponsors, lenders, or brokers?)  **I do not**
-9. Do any of your accounting-firm clients touch Decker, its sponsors, or its investors?
+9. Do any of your accounting-firm clients touch Decker, its sponsors, or its investors? **I dont have any clients yet for the accounting firm, i will rely on you to help me build this business**
 10. Which devices/accounts are Decker's and which are yours?
-(Agents must never write Decker data into your personal accounts or vice versa.)
+(Agents must never write Decker data into your personal accounts or vice versa.) **I am using the Decker capital computer device now but also have a personal computer**
 11. Anything that must NEVER be automated, drafted, or touched by an agent?

 ## C. Day job — Controller to CFO

 12. Who do you report to, and who decides the CFO promotion?
-What's their stated bar?
+What's their stated bar? **I report to the COO and CEO and the CEO is who decided on my promotion, I dont know their stated bar yet because I have been here for very little time but I am gaining more visibility and would like to continue doing so, so I will rely on your input to continue guiding and pushing me further towards the CFO seat**
 13. Is there an actual CFO seat open, a timeline, or is this a case you're building?
 14. What's the honest gap between you and that seat — technical, exposure, executive presence, headcount, fundraising, board time?
 15. How many entities do you close, and on what timeline (day 5? day 10?)?